aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

   }
 ```

-Also be sure to refactor `FilterConstants`.
+Also be sure to refactor your action types if necessary.

 ### `FilterForm`